AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_transit_gateway.html.markdown

 * `excluded_advertised_spoke_routes` - (Optional) A list of comma separated CIDRs to be advertised to on-prem as 'Excluded CIDR List'.
 When configured, it inspects all the advertised CIDRs from its spoke gateways and remove those included in the 'Excluded CIDR List'.
 Example: "10.4.0.0/116,10.5.0.0/16".

 ### Misc.
 * `allocate_new_eip` - (Optional) When value is false, reuse an idle address in Elastic IP pool for this gateway.
 Otherwise, allocate a new Elastic IP and use it for this gateway.
 Available in Controller 4.7+.
 Valid values: true, false.
 Default: true.
-Option not available for GCP, ARM and OCI gateways, they will automatically allocate new EIPs.
+Option not available for GCP, AZURE and OCI gateways, they will automatically allocate new EIPs.
 * `eip` - (Optional) Required when `allocate_new_eip` is false.
 It uses the specified EIP for this gateway.
 Available in Controller version 4.7+.
 Only available for AWS.
 * `tag_list` - (Optional) Instance tag of cloud provider.
 Only supported for AWS.
 Example: ["key1:value1","key2:value2"].
 * `enable_active_mesh` - (Optional) Switch to enable/disable Active Mesh Mode for Transit Gateway.
 Valid values: true, false.
 Default value: false.